Welcome to the 23rd

 Albert and tried to start a similar program in the

-the local Family Associations to get one going for our
+from the local Family Associations to get one going

-activities at Yee Fung Toy associations around the
+other activities at Yee Fung Toy associations around

-world.
-Please submit your articles to the Editor via
+the world.
+Please submit your articles to the Editor

-email (editor @ yeefungtoy.org) or postal mail (The
+via email (editor @ yeefungtoy.org) or postal mail